sprakash57/create-react-saga/README.md

 - Lean and easy to understand webpack configurations for production and development environment.
 - In-built Scss support.
 No need to sweat anymore for modern CSS.
 - Unit test included for starter kit code to get you started quickly.
-- Functional components and hooks 😍.
+- Functional components and hooks approach.
 - `.babelrc` file provided in case you want to use latest ES6+ features.
 - Proper implementation of Redux-Saga for async calls without polluting redux actions.
 - Boilerplate code is based on a real-world project done for one of my clients.